Joserodriguezbr/Joserodriguezbr-goit-markup-hw-01/README.md

 8.-No need for an extra P tag on the anchor link for WebStudio in the footer.
 (Done)

 9.-Add BR on the address, before ''United States''.
+(Done)